 Sofia Barbarani is a freelance journalist with a focus on gender and humanitarian reporting in conflict zones.

 She has worked extensively in Iraq, the Kurdistan Region and northeast Syria, where she covered the rise and fall of ISIS and the effects of war on the civilian population.
-She has also reported from Tunisia, South Sudan, Venezuela, Cuba, southern Europe and the Gulf.
+She has also reported from Tunisia, South Sudan, Venezuela, Cuba, Ukraine, Poland, southern Europe and the Gulf.

 Her words and images have been published by The Telegraph, The Economist, The Washington Post, The Guardian, The Times, Thomson Reuters Foundation and Al Jazeera English, among others.